What do we mean by “Leader”?

 Composer and Improvisor for the collective pool Le CoCo

-This global event was initiated and is mainly sponsored by the International Listening Association.
+Global event sponsored by the ILA International Listening Association www.listen.org

-Participants will feel part of a Giant Listening Café through conversations in any language all around the globe and will be given the opportunity to share their results with the whole world.
+Participate to a Giant Listening Café through conversations in any language all around the globe!

-I’m very honored to have been interviewed on my favorite topic: the parallels between listening to music and listening to people.
+Jean Francois is honored to have been interviewed on his favorite topic: the parallels between listening to music and listening to people.

 The results of this conversation with Margaret Fitch-Hauser appears in the second edition of this exceptional book “Listening: Processes, Functions, and Competency” by Debra Worthington and Margaret Fitch-Hauser, under “Appreciative Listening”.